Targeting microRNA may benefit some ovarian and breast cancer patients

-“Small non-coding miRNAs represent underexplored targets of genetic aberrations and emerging therapeutic targets,” said study lead Gordon Mills, M.D., Ph.D., professor and chair of Systems Biology at MD Anderson.
+“Small noncoding miRNAs represent underexplored targets of genetic aberrations and emerging therapeutic targets,” said study lead Gordon Mills, M.D., Ph.D., professor and chair of Systems Biology at MD Anderson.
 “We demonstrated that miR569, which is overexpressed in a subset of ovarian and breast cancers due in part to the 3q26.2 amplicon, can impact cell survival and proliferation.”

-In order for miR69 to halt 3q26.2’s penchant for molecular mayhem, it must first alter expression levels of the tumor protein known as TP53INP1.
+For miR69 to halt 3q26.2’s penchant for molecular mayhem, it must first alter expression levels of the tumor protein known as TP53INP1.

 “The study results clearly show that TP53INP1 is a key target of miR569 both in vitro and in vivo,” said Mills.
-“An increase in miR569 levels subsequently decreased TP53INP1 levels which was associated with worsened outcomes for ovarian patients.”
+“An increase in miR569 levels subsequently decreased TP53INP1 levels, which was associated with worsened outcomes for ovarian patients.”